 The Aspire Scholarship

 The Aspire Scholarship is for students from low income families wanting to attend a New Zealand private secondary school.
-Applications for the 2018 scholarship are now open and close on 19 May 2017.
+Applications are closed now for the 2018 scholarship.

 - What is the scholarship?